alibeniaminali/Frogger-Game/README.md

 ## Challenges
 - The most difficult part of this project was to make the obstacles move and add opposite movement for the next line of obstacles.
-- At the end I used setInterval method which repeatedly called the function, with a fixed time delay between each call.
+- At the end I used the setInterval method which repeatedly called the function, with a fixed time delay between each call.

 </br>